 However, on December 12, 2008, Stewart was charged with sexual assault.
 The charge said that the woman was “substantially incapacitated or substantially incapable of declining participation” in the sexual act.

 Stewart contended the sex was consensual at his court-martial in September 2009.
-The military judge asked for evidence from the defense so that he could make a determination on whether the consent defense was valid.
+Prior to the trial, the military judge asked for evidence from the defense so that he could make a determination on whether a consent defense was valid.
 The defense provided the testimony of the victim during the investigation and Stewart’s sworn account of the night in question.